Koketso1999/SERITI_ASSESSMENT/README.md

-# Getting Started with Create React App by Koketso Morapedi😊
+# Getting Started with SERITI_ASSESSMENT App by Koketso Morapedi😊

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).